-This event is co-sponsored by the Baker Institute Science and Technology Policy Program, The Immunization Partnership and Community Health Choice, with generous support from the Kavli Foundation and the National Science Foundation (Grant No. 2042854).
-Follow @stpolicy on Twitter and join the conversation with #BakerScience.
+This event was co-sponsored by the Baker Institute Center for Health and Biosciences and The Immunization Partnership, with generous support from Community Health Choice, the Kavli Foundation and the National Science Foundation (Grant No. 2042854).
+Follow @BakerCHB on Twitter and join the conversation with #BakerHealth.

 12:00 p.m. — Welcome Remarks